Marcono1234/light-level-demo-datapack/README.md

 :warning: The light level represents the "visible light (`max(sky-darkening,block)`)".
 Therefore outside during day it will be 15, making you unable to determine the block light level.

-:warning: The performance of this datapack is not particularly great.
-It already runs only every 5th tick, but when it runs the ms/tick will likely be higher than 50 (the maximum to run without lag).
-This datapack is therefore only intended for demonstration purposes.
+:warning: This datapack is only intended for demonstration purposes.
+Be careful when using it for regular gameplay and verify that it does not decrease the performance too much.

 ### Removal
 To remove all scoreboard objectives and tags used by this datapack, run: